What are the aims of this leaflet?

 No. There is currently no evidence to suggest this.

-What does eccrine porocarcinoma look like?
+What does eccrine porocarcinoma look and feel like?

 How is eccrine porocarcinoma diagnosed?